How do you find treatments for a disease like ME/CFS, where nothing is known for sure about its causes?

 Because scientists have done these big DNA studies for so many different illnesses, they can compare findings between different diseases.
 Quite often, the molecular causes found in one disease show up in other diseases too.

-As an example, researchers found that one part of the immune system, the IL-23 pathway, is overactive in two autoimmune diseases (ankylosing spondylitis and psoriasis).
+As an example, researchers found that one part of the immune system, the IL-23 pathway, can be overactive in Crohn's disease (an inflammation of the gut).

 It is possible that DecodeME will find some people’s ME/CFS shares a cause with other illnesses.
 If that’s the case, and there are already effective drugs for these diseases, DecodeME could provide a fast route to treatments for those people.